-Social media archiving enhances ease of access for Freedom of Information Act (FOIA) requests.
-If your municipality doesn’t have an archive of social media content, it may be difficult or impossible to comply with FOIA requests related to this content.
+Social media archiving enhances ease of access for Open Records Requests.
+If your municipality doesn’t have an archive of social media content, it may be difficult or impossible to comply with Open Records Requests related to this content.
 This is especially true if a post has since been deleted or the platform upon which it was published doesn’t archive content.

 Social Media Archiving Best Practices

 Now, let’s discuss a few best practices for archiving your municipality’s social media content.
 You can capture and save social media posts as records through a few avenues, including but not limited to: